felias-fogg/SoftI2CMaster/README.md

     #define I2C_HARDWARE 1
-Although this is basically a bit-banging library, there is the possibility to use the hardware support for I2C, if you happen to run this library on an MCU that supports this.
-If this constant is set to 1, then the hardware registers are used (and you are forced to use the standard SDA and SCL pins).
+Although this is basically a bit-banging library, there is the possibility to use the hardware support for I2C, if you happen to run this library on an MCU such as the ATmega328 that implements this.
+If this constant is set to 1, then the hardware registers are used (and you have to use the standard SDA and SCL pins).

     #define I2C_PULLUP 1